 The Lone Star Region uses different types of rating forms for different types of referee certification.
 The rating forms are to document the current abilities of the referee applicant in a practical setting (such as a tournament).
-All referee rating forms must be sent to the LSR Referee Chair for proper scoring and documentation on WebPoint to complete referee certification by a member.
+All referee rating forms must be sent to the LSR Referee Chair for proper scoring and documentation in Leader Management System (LMS) to complete referee certification by a member.
 The referee rating forms used by the Lone Star Region include: